Jane Lowry

 Jane Lowry (February 11, 1937 – November 15, 2019) was an American actress primarily known for her theater work on Broadway and regional theater, as well as her singular leading role in Alfred Sole's horror film Alice, Sweet Alice (1976).

 A native of Minnesota, Lowry studied theater at Northwestern University under Alvina Krause.
 She began her career in experimental off-off-Broadway theater, appearing in numerous Joe Cino-produced plays at New York City's Caffe Cino.
 She later landed roles on Broadway in Poor Bitos in 1964, and as the understudy in the role of Julia in Tennessee Williams's A Delicate Balance, staged at the Martin Beck Theatre in 1966.

 In the 1970s, she starred in several productions for the Circle Repertory Company, and made her feature debut as Annie DeLorenze in Alice, Sweet Alice (1976).
 In 1981, she appeared in the ABC Afterschool Special My Mother Was Never a Kid opposite Holland Taylor.

-Biography

 Early life

 Lowry was born in Minneapolis, Minnesota on February 11, 1937 and raised in Wayzata.
 Her father, Goodrich Lowry, was a banking executive and the son of Thomas Lowry, founder of the Twin City Rapid Transit Company.

 She attended the Northrop Collegiate School in Minneapolis before completing her high school education at Miss Hall's School, a boarding school in Pittsfield, Massachusetts.
 Lowry graduated with a degree in theater from Northwestern University, studying under Alvina Krause.
 While at Northwestern, she appeared in a production of Cherry Orchard, directed by Krause.